alpheios-project/webextension/README.md

 script version from `auth0-chrome/dist` into `webextension/support/auth0`.

 ### Stateful Functions
-The functions that are monitored should be statefull.
+The functions that are monitored should be stateful.
 They should have a `Statefull` word in their names by convention.
-For more information on statefull functions please check "Statefull Functions" section in Experience Monitor documentation.
+For more information on stateful functions please check "Stateful Functions" section in Experience Monitor documentation.

 ### WebExtension ID